-Teaching staff is prohibited from subjecting children to physical, psychological, or emotional punishment, mistreatment, or abuse in an attempt to maintain order within a situation.
+Teaching staff is prohibited from subjecting children to physical, psychological, or emotional punishment, mistreatment, or abuse to maintain order within a situation.

 Families are prohibited from using, or threatening to use, physical or psychological punishment or profanity toward children or staff while on the premises.